-People love a community and a way to get together online with a group of like-minded people with LinkedIn groups.
+People love a community and a way to get together online with a group of like-minded people – do this by joining a LinkedIn group.

-Join groups relevant to your brand and join in the conversation.
+Find LinkedIn users relevant to your brand and industry and join groups to join in the conversation.

 Even better, does your brand cater to a group in any way?